Modelur/docs/docs/quickstart.md

 #### Step 1 - Initialize Modelur model and configure it

 Let's start from the very beginning.
-With SketchUp open you can initialize Modelur by clicking on a blue Modelur icon in toolbar or via SketchUp menu _Extensions > Modelur > Initialize Modelur_ (as shown in [UI Overview](#ui-overview) section).
+With SketchUp open you can initialize Modelur by clicking on a blue Modelur icon in toolbar or via SketchUp menu _Extensions --> Modelur --> Initialize Modelur_ (as shown in [UI Overview](#ui-overview) section).
 Once initialized, go to Options menu to set Modelur UI Language and dimension units (meters or feet) according to your needs (Figure 3.04).

  ![Modelur_options_menu](img/modelur_ui_options_annotated.png)

-<figcaption>Figure 3.04 -  Inside Options menu you can set preferred language, dimension units, default shape when Buildings are created, etc. You can find detailed information about all Options inside <a href="../user-interface" >User Interface</a> section.</figcaption>
+<figcaption>Figure 3.04 -  Inside Options menu you can set preferred language, dimension units, default shape when Buildings are created, etc. You can find detailed information about all Options inside <a href="../user-interface" -->User Interface</a> section.</figcaption>

 #### Step 2 - Create Modelur Building

-Once Modelur is initialized and set up, you can already create Modelur Building by either clicking on a yellow Modelur Building icon in the Toolbar (1), by clicking on the _Create Building_ (2) entry in SketchUp menu _Extensions > Modelur_ or by clicking on the Create button (3) inside Building tab of Modelur’s user interface (Figure 3.05).
+Once Modelur is initialized and set up, you can already create Modelur Building by either clicking on a yellow Modelur Building icon in the Toolbar (1), by clicking on the _Create Building_ (2) entry in SketchUp menu _Extensions --> Modelur_ or by clicking on the Create button (3) inside Building tab of Modelur’s user interface (Figure 3.05).

 ![Modelur_options_menu](img/modelur_create_building_annotated.png)